-The National Youth Convention (NYC) is a unique opportunity, held every four year years for Mennonite Brethren high school students to gather together from a wide variety of churches all across the US.
-This event is a creative mix of powerful worship music, exciting Bible study, interesting speakers, creative workshops, and challenging ministry opportunities.
+The National Youth Convention (NYC) is a unique opportunity every four years for Mennonite Brethren high school students to gather from a wide variety of churches all across the U.S. This event is a creative mix of powerful worship music, exciting Bible study, interesting speakers, creative workshops and challenging ministry opportunities.

-National youth gatherings are a significant part of the larger US Conference vision.
-At similar events over the years youth have been called to make first time commitments to Jesus, heard a call to full-time ministry, and resulted in countless changed lives.
+National youth gatherings are a significant part of the larger USMB vision.
+At similar events over the years, youth have been called to make first time commitments to Jesus and heard a call to full-time ministry.
+NYC has resulted in countless changed lives.

 Read about the last National Youth Convention, Named 2015, which was held April 9-12 at the Colorado Convention Center in Denver, Colo.